Module Two - Business information sources

 Evaluate resources

 When you search for information, you are going to find lots of it ... but is it accurate and reliable?
 You will have to determine this for yourself, and you can use the following principles as a guide.
-Remember that different criteria will be more or less important depending on your situation or need.
+Different criteria will be more or less important depending on your situation or need.

 Beyond the web

-When using search engines the advanced search features provide more search options and better results.
+When using search engines, an advanced search has more search options for more specific results.

 Social media as a source of business information

-Other sources can be used to find and track business information, such as marketing strategies, company profiles, customer perceptions etc. These sources include social networking sites, blogs, Twitter, YouTube and the like.
+Other sources can be used to find and track business information, such as marketing strategies, company profiles and customer perceptions.
+These sources include social networking sites, blogs, Twitter, YouTube and the like.

 Test yourself